hephaestus-ai/b/content/posts/sheaves_from_scratch.md

 This information was put together in response to a question in a Discord private conversation.
 I haven't seen a "from scratch" definition of sheaves anywhere, so I thought this might be useful.
 I often call these sorts of maximalist definitions "groundworks."
 I’d already laid most of it out across notes and messages, so assembling it all wasn’t too much work, despite the length.

 I may break this post up later.
 As you will see, we build many other things from scratch as we work our way up to sheaves.
 Future posts may address schemes, manifolds, and other objects, since, once you understand sheaves, you're already much of the way to understanding how a large number of other complex objects are constructed.
 Future posts may also touch on various collections of interesting implications one can derive from these definitions.

+This post is still a WIP.
+Some of the more technical parts still have "mathsplaining" vibes, I want to add mnemonics, and I want to add more nuance and intuitions to certain parts, as well as perhaps a few thorough examples of applications.

 {{< table_of_contents >}}